illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

     * Count of 3
     * Disable direct Public IP access to the 2nd and 3rd tier
     * Connect to your database-tier using the Consul DNS resolver on the meta-network
-    * Adjust links for images to use Minio (on prem Object storage S3-like cluster)
+    * Adjust links for images to use Minio (on-prem Object storage S3-like cluster)
       * Account credentials will be provided
       * [SDK for multi-language Minio access](https://min.io/docs/minio/linux/developers/minio-drivers.html "webpage for Minio SDK")
   * Third tier is a replicated database